SitecorePowerShell/Console/Documentation/Markdown/Get-TaskSchedule.md

 ## Detailed Description

-Returns task schedule item, based on name/database filter, path or simply converting a Sitecore item.
+The Get-TaskSchedule command returns one or more task schedule items, based on name/database filter, path or simply converting a Sitecore item.

 © 2010-2015 Adam Najmanowicz - Cognifide Limited, Michael West.
 All rights reserved.
 Sitecore PowerShell Extensions